punicasuite/punicasuite.github.io/content/docs/punica.md

 * Punica-Cli supports smart contract compilation, deployment, invocation, testing, and one line commands.
 * Punica-Cli implements both Python and TypeScript versions for different language developers.
 * The Punica website offers a wealth of documentation and contract templates.
-* Solo chain has a UI test node for easy viewing of blocks, transactions, contracts, contract notify, and more.
+* Solo chain has a private node for easy viewing of blocks, transactions, contracts, contract notify, and more.
 * Automatically generate dApp project directory, provide various types of boxes, easily develop dApps based on Punica-Boxes.
 * The contract test configuration and test function in SmartX use the same standard.
 * Smart contract package management tools provided.